unibo-dtm-se-2425-Wasted/report/sections/01-concept/index.md

 For the initial development phase, only **one role** is foreseen:

-* **Standard Household User:** This role encompasses all food management functionalities (adding, viewing, filtering), receiving notifications, recipe suggestions, and accessing personal waste statistics..
+* **Standard Household User:** This role encompasses all food management functionalities (adding, viewing, filtering), receiving in-app alerts, recipe suggestions, and accessing personal waste statistics.